Synchronous Serial Interface: Benefits

 The limitations in this interface are negligible for applications in industrial automation.
-SSI can handle only short distance communication (up to 1.2 km) and supports only one master device.
+SSI can handle communication only up to 1.2 km and supports only one master device.
 But, 1.2 km is rather a good distance for communication by automation industry standards.
 When compared to advanced communication systems based on field buses or Ethernet, SSI is limited to a master slave architecture and a simple point to point communication between a master and a slave.
 Another disadvantage is that there is no hardware slave acknowledgment i.e. detection of slave for communication.